 - How is the 2014 Care Act working in practice?
 Are people receiving personalised support which increases their choice and control and leads to better outcomes?

 - Are people getting a personal budget (which gives more financial control over care choices to individuals and families) and are they using that money to get the support they want?

 - What happens when people move to a new area: does their care and support continue?

 - Do care services that are personalised to the individual cost more or less than services that are not personalised?

-To answer these questions national information on care and support services will be analysed, focusing in depth on what support and services are available in eight local authorities.
-The project will look at existing information on people's experiences of care services, and also interview people who design, support, run and use care services to find out whether services are diverse, good quality, and easily accessible.
-This project will also speak to family carers.
+To answer these questions national information on care and support services was analysed, focusing in depth on what support and services was available in eight local authorities.
+The project looked at existing information on people's experiences of care services, and also interviewed people who design, support, run and use care services to find out whether services are diverse, good quality, and easily accessible.
+This project also spoke to family carers.

 Talking to users and carers is likely to be particularly effective when other service users and carers do the interviews, as they can often establish a rapport with interviewees.
-Therefore, throughout both part of this project, service users and carers will be co-researchers, involved in designing the research, doing the interviews, identifying key findings and telling people about the research findings.
+Therefore, throughout both parts of this project, service users and carers were the co-researchers, involved in designing the research, doing the interviews, identifying key findings and telling people about the research findings.